 All melaleucas are easy to grow.
 Most withstand heat, wind, seacoast conditions, poor soil, and limited moisture.
 Most are vigorous and fast growing; for a natural appearance, control by cutting back selected branches to a well-placed side branch.
 Almost all melaleucas make good screens; some of the larger ones are useful as flowering or shade trees.Melaleuca nesophila

-Fast growth 15 to 20 ft. high (possibly to 30 ft.) and about as wide.
+Fast growth to 15–20 ft. tall (possibly to 30 ft.) and about as wide.
 Grows naturally as a small tree.
 Develops gnarled, heavy branches that sprawl or ascend in picturesque patterns.
 Grayish cream to pale brown bark is thick and spongy; gray-green leaves are thick, roundish, to 1 in. long.
 Roundish bottlebrush flower clusters to 1 in. wide are produced at branch ends most of the year; they open mauve pink, fade to white with yellow tips.
-Use as tree or big, informal screen; or shear as hedge.
+Use as a tree or a big, informal screen; or shear as a hedge.
 Takes ocean winds and spray; poor, rocky soil; desert heat.
 Little to regular water.

 Native to Mexico.
 Grows to 12–15 ft. tall (possibly to 30 ft. in great age) and 9–12 ft. w...

 This compact, colorful cross between A. attenuata and A. ocahui grows to 1–2 f...